Feiyang/Feiyang.github.io/_pages/about.md

 ## About me

 I am a 5th-year PhD candidate under the supervision of [Prof. Qing He](http://people.ucas.edu.cn/~0000964?language=en) at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
+I recently won the XiaPeisu Scholarship, the top award of ICT, CAS.

 I am also currently a Ph.D. visitor at IIIS, Tsinghua University, under supervision of [Prof. Pingzhong Tang](http://iiis.tsinghua.edu.cn/~kenshin/).